 7. Food intolerance

-A food intolerance is a condition that occurs when your body reacts to certain types of food, causing physical symptoms.
+A food intolerance is a condition that occurs when your body reacts to certain types of food and causes physical symptoms.
 Symptoms can include nausea, diarrhea, bloating and a stomach ache.
 This condition is different from a food allergy, as food allergies will often cause sudden reactions, like coughing, redness and itchiness.

 Some people may develop an intolerance to lactose, which is a sugar present in cow milk and is commonly found in many types of food.